 - The player with the lowest handicap must play as player 1 in all pairs of singles games.

 - Each game is subject to a 60 minute time limit.
 Players should make their own arrangements for timing.
-When time expires, if the scores are not equal the game will stop immediately and the present score will be taken as the result.
+When time expires the normal eight shots will be taken. if the scores are not equal the game will stop immediately and the present score will be taken as the result.
 If the scores are equal then play will continue until another hoop is scored, at which time the new result will be reported.
 NOTE If play is still in progress on the final hoop when the next round is scheduled to start, the Manager reserves the right to suspend a game for later completion.
-NOTE At the request of several players, the time limit has been increased to 60 minutes.
-However this relies on teams starting on time if the schedule is to be maintained.
-The Manager reserves the right to reintroduce the 50 minute limit if teams delay their start for no acceptable reason.
+The time limit was extended redently at player's request from the original 50 minutes.
+However the shorter limit may be reintoduced with minimum notice if the schedule gets very badly behind.

 - In double banked games, the first game to place a ball at a hoop has priority at that hoop.